HBroHei/NSMRWii/README.md

-# New Super Mario Randomizer Wii
+# New Super Mario Rando Wii
  A New Super Mario Bros Wii Randomizer for general use such as enemy randomization\
  Currently the project is a work-in-progress. \
 ***DISCLAMER: This program only received limited testing.
 The game may crash or glitched at any time***